t-shoemaker/molecular-bigrams/README.md

 # Molecular Bigrams
 These notebooks visualize words using letter bigram data.
-The thickness, or weight, of the edges that connect each node represents the frequency values for pairs of letters in a word.
-For now, if a word has a bigram that appears more than once, like "Mississippi," only one instance of the bigram gets counted as node.
-Node layout is handled automatically with Fruchterman-Reingold.
+The thickness, or weight, of the edges that connect each node represents either the frequency values for pairs of letters in a word (molecularBigrams), or the probability that one letter will follow the next in a letter pair (markovBigrams).
+At the moment, the frequency notebook only registers one instance of self-looping bigrams ("oo", "aa", etc.).
+Node layout for frequency values is handled automatically with Fruchterman-Reingold; bigram probabilities are visualized with linear plots.

 Data available for: